Tolkien's prose style: Ancient clashing with modern

+their walls, nor any face looked out from door or empty window".

 Varied dialogue types for the enemy

 Rosebury writes that whereas some critics have asserted that the monstrous Orcs are represented as "working class", Tolkien had in fact created at least three types of Orc-dialogue for different ranks and tribes within their "closed militarist culture of hatred and cruelty"; and none of these is working class.
 He describes the Mordor Orc-leader Grishnákh as "comparatively cerebral", speaking "like a melodrama villain, or a public-school bully".
 Merry and Pippin are told:

 Anna Vaninskaya writes that the most modern idiom in The Lord of the Rings is used by the Orcs overheard by Frodo and Sam in Mordor.
 Tolkien gives them the speech of the twentieth century, whether as soldiers, functionaries in party or government, or "minor officials in a murderous bureaucracy".
 Gorbag says:

 She writes that Tolkien captures, too, "the clipped language of army dispatches":

 Also quite modern, she writes, is frustration with whatever headquarters is up to: